ObviouslyNotMich/AI-Clips-local/README.md

 INFO:     Started server process [XXXX]
 INFO:     Waiting for application startup.
 INFO:     Adding X highlights, this may take a while.
-WARNING:  Wait for `Application startup complete.` to use Crispy.
+WARNING:  Wait for `Application startup complete.` to use.
 INFO:     Application startup complete.
 INFO:     Uvicorn running on http://127.0.0.1:7821 (Press CTRL+C to quit)
 ```

-If you don't see the `Application startup complete` message, the backend is still initializing or there is an error.
-Wait until it completes or check for errors.
-If issues persist, refer to [existing issues](https://github.com/Flowtter/crispy/issues?q=is%3Aissue+error), or open a new issue if necessary.

 ### Q: How can I change the game ?

-**A:** To change the game setting in Crispy, follow these steps:
+**A:** To change the game setting in  , follow these steps:

 1. **Stop the application.**
-2. **Delete the `.data` folder and the `session` folder** in the Crispy directory.
+2. **Delete the `.data` folder and the `session` folder** in the   directory.
 3. **Edit `settings.json`** to specify the new game under the `"game"` key.
 4. **Add and remove any necessary files in the resources folder** (e.g., new game dataset).
 5. **Restart the application.**

-These steps will reset the game configuration, and the new game will be applied upon starting Crispy.
+These steps will reset the game configuration, and the new game will be applied upon starting  .

 #### Q: Why are some games not using the neural network?